AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/work-with-assets.md

 uid: WorkWithAssets
 ---

-# Working with assets created with asset rules
+# Asset rules: Expected behavior

 <!-- There may be a better title -->